enpm611/project-application-template/README.md

    ```bash
    coverage html  --omit="test_*"
    ```
-### `analysis_one.py`
+### Test: `test_analysis_one.py`

-- Unit tests were written to verify label grouping, issue lifespan calculation, comment counting, user input handling, and plotting logic.
+This test file checks the functionality of the `analysis_one.py` module, which analyzes GitHub issues by label to calculate:

+- Average lifespan of issues (in hours)
+- Average number of comments
+- Total number of contributors

-- Tests include edge cases such as:
+The tests include both normal and edge cases, such as:
-  - Empty issue lists
+- Empty issue list
-  - Issues without labels
+- Missing labels or dates
-  - Issues missing date fields
-  - Issues with no events
-- **Test results revealed four failures**, exposing real issues in the code:
-  - `KeyError: 'avg_lifespan_hours'` when sorting or plotting an empty DataFrame.
+- User input filtering
+- Output format and chart generation

+**Test Results**:
+- **Total tests run**: 11
+- **Passed**: 7
+- **Failed**: 4

+**Discovered Issues**:
-  - `IndexError` during plotting when no data is available due to missing dates.
+- Crashes when the issue list is empty (due to missing `avg_lifespan_hours` column)
+- Plotting fails if necessary data is missing
-  - Label filtering test fails because non-matching labels still appear in printed output.
+- Label filtering fails to exclude some unexpected labels

-  - DataFrame structure assumptions are not safely guarded for all input scenarios.
-- These failures indicate that `analysis_one.py` needs better handling for empty or incomplete datasets.
+These tests helped catch important edge case bugs and highlight where better error handling is needed.

 ## App Functionality